rawanalsh22/EDA_AverageSalaries_ByEducation_In_KSA/README.md

-# EDA_AverageSalaries_ByEducation_In_KSA
-This is an EDA project for a average Salaries in Saudi Arabia.
 # Average Salaries by Education in Saudi Arabia
+#### This is an EDA project for a average Salaries in Saudi Arabia.
 <img src="https://upload.wikimedia.org/wikipedia/commons/0/06/Advanced_Electronics_Company_New_Logo.png"  width="250" height="250">